vicentepedro/Online-Body-Schema-Adaptation/README.md

 # Final notes

 Please be aware that this repository is still under development and some errors may occur.
+The internal model module can only run in windows machines.

 For more details see the following reference: